-A ruling in the Southport Magistrates Court yesterday has again highlighted the dangers of cleaning asbestos roofs and that codes of practice must be followed.
+A ruling in the Southport Magistrates Court recently has highlighted the dangers of cleaning asbestos roofs and that safety standards must be followed.

 A company which operates childcare centres was fined $3,500 for a breach of section 446 of the Work Health and Safety Regulation 2011.

-Magistrate Jane Bentley accepted the offences were prevalent, and the serious risks associated with asbestos contamination and that general deterrence is an important sentencing principle.
-Her Honour noted the offence was aggravated as the defendant knew the roof contained asbestos and allowed it to be cleaned by an employee using a high-pressure cleaner.
+Magistrate Jane Bentley accepted the serious risks associated with asbestos contamination and that general deterrence is an important sentencing principle.
+She noted the offence was aggravated as the defendant knew the roof contained asbestos and allowed it to be cleaned by an employee using a high-pressure cleaner.

-Her Honour took into account the maximum penalty; an early guilty plea; the defendant’s cooperation with the Workplace Health and Safety Queensland investigation; the fact that the defendant closed the centre, paid for decontamination and replacement of the roof and once notified of the incident, immediately took steps to protect children and staff from the effects of the contamination and that these measures cost approximately $22,000.
+The magistrate took into account the maximum penalty, an early guilty plea, the defendant's cooperation with the Workplace Health and Safety Queensland investigation and the fact that the defendant closed the centre, paid for decontamination and replacement of the roof.
+Once notified of the incident, the defendant immediately took steps to protect children and staff from the effects of the contamination - measures costing about $22,000.

 More information on industrial prosecutions is at worksafe.qld.gov.au.